JiscSD/rdss-pure-adaptor/README.md

 #### RDSS CRUD Actions

-At present, the service supports the following actions with RDSS:
+The adaptor currently supports the following actions with RDSS:

 | Action | Reason |
 | ------ | ------ |